Point of Ayr: Gas

-Point of Ayr is also the place where natural gas from the Celtic gas-fields comes ashore.
+The Point of Ayr is also the place where natural gas from the Celtic gas-fields comes ashore.
 Gas is piped through a pipeline 33.5 km (20 mile) long from the Douglas Complex of gas and petroleum drilling platforms in the Irish Sea.
 The Point of Ayr gas terminal has a gas processing capacity of 300 e6ft3 per day at standard conditions.
 The facilities remove methanol (used for hydrate inhibition), water and condensate.
 The gas is sweetened with an amine solvent to remove sulphur compounds to below 3.3 ppm and chilled to reduce the hydrocarbon dewpoint.
 The processing plant was originally part of the BHP development of the Liverpool Bay area, but now owned and operated by Eni.
 Gas is transported through a 27-km (17 mile) underground pipeline at 30 bar along the North Wales coast to Connah's Quay.
 After further processing, the gas is sold to Uniper, for their combined cycle gas turbine power station at Connah's Quay, on Deeside, in Flintshire.

 Lighthouse

-Point of Ayr also gives its name to a lighthouse, built in 1776, though inactive since 1883.
+The Point of Ayr also gives its name to a lighthouse, built in 1776, though inactive since 1883.
 It stands on Talacre beach, at the entrance to the River Dee estuary.
 The lighthouse once displayed two lights.
 The main beam, at 63 feet, shone seaward towards Llandudno.
 A secondary beam shone up the River Dee, towards the hamlet of Dawpool, in Cheshire, on the English side of the estuary.
 Whilst in service, the lighthouse was painted with red and white stripes, and had a red lantern housing.
 It was replaced in 1844 with a metal pile lighthouse, bearing a white light, put up by order of the Corporation of Trinity House.
 This new structure was itself replaced in 1883 with a lightship.